Ali Akbar Velayati

 He is also a member of Iranian Science and Culture Hall of Fame, Expediency Discernment Council's President of Center for Strategic Research, senior fellow of Iranian Academy of Medical Sciences, and also a former member of Supreme Council of the Cultural Revolution.
 He is the secretary-general of the World Assembly of Islamic Awakening.

 He was the Minister of Foreign Affairs for more than fifteen years from December 1981 to August 1997 under Prime Minister Mir-Hossein Mousavi and Presidents Ali Khamenei and Akbar Hashemi Rafsanjani.
 He is the first and only person to have held this position for over ten years.
-He was a candidate in 2013 presidential election and lost, coming fifth out of the six candidates garnering 2,268,753 votes, which was 6.18% of the votes.
+He was a candidate in the 2013 presidential election and lost, coming fifth out of the six candidates garnering 2,268,753 votes, which was 6.18% of the votes.

 Early life and education

 Velayati was born in Rostamabad village in Shemiran, Tehran, on 24 June 1945.
 He was matriculated into Tehran University of medical sciences in 1964.
 Velayati finished his studies in pediatrics before moving to Johns Hopkins University for a fellowship in infectious diseases.
 In the meantime, Velayati taught at university and was an active member of such influential body as the Supreme Council of Cultural Revolution.
-He is still a member of Expediency Council and Islamic Encyclopedia Foundation.
+He is still a member of the Expediency Council and Islamic Encyclopedia Foundation.

 Career

-With 38 positions in the government, Velayati is known as the man with most official posts and responsibilities.
-He is known as one of the key figures of the "Mafia" who govern Iran's foreign ministry from inside the "Office of the Supreme leader" and make the most important decisions.
+With 38 positions in the government, Velayati is known as the man with most official posts and responsibilities..
 He was appointed the International affairs advisor to the supreme leader of Iran in March 2021.

 In 1961, Velayeti joined the National Front, a secular party.
 Following the Iranian Revolution in 1979, he was elected as a member of the parliament from his home town in parliamentary election of that year.
 He was also a deputy minister of health from November 1980 to July 1981 in the cabinet of Mohammad-Ali Rajai.

 After winning the presidential election on 13 October 1981, then President Ali Khamenei proposed Velayati as his prime minister to the Parliament of Iran, but Parliament voted against him on 22 October.
 Khamenei later proposed Mir-Hossein Mousavi, who gained Parliament's approval.
 In November 1986, Velayati argued that Iran should have diplomatic ties with all countries.

 During the premiership of Mousavi, Velayati served as the minister of foreign affairs.
 After the election of Hashemi Rafsanjani as president, he retained his post until 1997, when Rafsanjani's term was ended.
 He has been an advisor on international affairs to the Supreme Leader of Iran since 1997.